-Securing land tenure and property rights for all through efficient land administration systems is core to Land Equity's business.
+Securing land tenure and property rights for all through efficient land administration systems is core to our business.

-LEI are the world leaders in international land administration
+LEI is a world leader in international land administration

 LEI is an experienced, innovative and progressive international development consulting organisation specialising in land administration, land policy and land tenure.

-We are providing research and policy direction for cities and regional planning to address increasing rates of urbanization and the consequential pressures brought to bear on land, water and other natural resources.
+LEI provides research and policy direction for cities and regional planning to address increasing rates of urbanisation and the consequential pressures urbanisation places on land, water and other natural resources.

-Land Equity understands that revenue generated from land and property taxes can provide national and local governments with an important source of funding for investment in infrastructure and services.
+At LEI, we understand that revenue generated from land and property taxes can provide national and local governments with an important source of funding for investments in infrastructure and services.
 LEI supports the development of valuation systems that provide fair, affordable and transparent valuations to all land holders.

-Land Equity recognises the critical part that land information systems play in integrating the main components of land administration, survey and mapping data, land regsitration information and land valuation data.
-Efficiency and integration of spatial and non spatial data management is at the heart of a modern land administration system.
+LEI recognises the critical part that land information systems play in integrating the main components of land administration, survey and mapping data, land registration information and land valuation data.
+Efficiency and integration of spatial and non-spatial data management are at the heart of a modern land administration system.

 Efficient land administration systems are underpinned by comprehensive legal systems which identify and protect land rights.
-We apply a flexible approach to developing legislation and policies that are accountable to civil society and consistent with government policy, while remaining practical to manage and implement.
+We apply a flexible approach to developing legislation and policies that are accountable to civil society and consistent with government policy, while remaining practical for managers and implementers.